 Witnessing the popularity of Voice Assistants, some brands have started adding Voice Assistant to the primary mode of communication - their apps and websites.
 Trainman, Flipkart, Amazon, Bank of America have added in-app voice assistants, and yuyiii.com has added a Voice Assistant to their website.

 These voice assistants are present in an app to ease or elevate the customer experience.

-These in-app Voice Assistants are built in house by the businesses mostly using service provided by component providers like Nuance, Google Cloud and others.
+These in-app Voice Assistants are built in house by businesses mostly using the service provided by component providers like Nuance, Google Cloud and others.

-They can use full-stack solutions like Slang Labs, which provides Domain-Specific in-app voice assistants.
+They can use full-stack solutions like Slang Labs, which provides in-app voice assistants for specific domains like eCommerce and travel.
 The speed of execution and well thought out conversation designs makes this option attractive for businesses.

 These devices are sold by the companies which make these voice assistants in most cases - Amazon and Google.
 They have Google Assistant and Alexa built-in.

 Nest Home devices by Google and Echo devices by Amazon are some of the First party products.
 Some of these devices are cheaply available and retail for as low as $25.